brettlangdon/brett.is/contents/writing/about/cookieless-user-tracking/index.md

 A project worth noting is Samy Kamkar's
 <a href="http://samy.pl/evercookie/" target="_blank">Evercookie</a>
-which uses standard cookies, flash objects, silverlight isolated storage, web history, etags, web cache, local storage, global storage... and more.
+which uses standard cookies, flash objects, silverlight isolated storage, web history, etags, web cache, local storage, global storage... and more all at the same time to track users.
+This library exercises every possible method for storing a user id which makes it a reliable method for ensuring that the id is stored, but at the cost of being very intrusive and persistent.

 ## Other Methods

 I am sure there are other methods out there, these are just the few that I decided to focus on.
 If anyone has any other methods or ideas please leave a comment.

+## References
+* <a href="http://ochronus.com/tracking-without-cookies/" target="_blank">http://ochronus.com/tracking-without-cookies/</a>
+* <a href="http://ochronus.com/user-tracking-http-redirect/" target="_blank">http://ochronus.com/user-tracking-http-redirect/</a>
+* <a href="http://samy.pl/evercookie/" target="_blank">http://samy.pl/evercookie/</a>